Here's my A to Z of helpful sleep tips……Enjoy!!

 A is for Allergy - A milk allergy is when baby’s immune system reacts to proteins in cows milk.
 Milk allergies can cause sleep disruption so be sure to check with your GP if you have any concerns.

-B is for Bedtime - It is very important to establish a good bedtime routine early on.
+B is for Bedtime - It can be very important to establish a good bedtime routine early on.
 It really does help encourage good sleep habits.

 D is for Dream feed - They involve feeding your baby whilst they are asleep, the theory being that by doing so, your baby will have a longer stretch of sleep.
 Only consider dream feeds for under 9 months old.